-Prior to facing Margarito, the WBA welterweight champion Cotto hadn’t lost in his first 32 professional fights.
+Prior to facing Margarito, the WBA welterweight champion Cotto had not lost in his first 32 professional fights.
 His title, won after five rounds of work against Carlos Quintana, was followed by high profile victories against Zab Judah and Shane Mosley, whom he knocked out and outpointed, respectively.
-Previously a light welterweight champion and one of the sport’s true stars, Cotto successfully defended his title at 147 lbs four times before meeting Margarito.
-Respected for his fine talent and snappy power punching, early success allowed Miguel Cotto to supplant Felix Trinidad as Puerto Rico’s top boxer.
+Previously a light welterweight champion and one of the sport’s true stars, Cotto successfully defended his title at 147 pounds four times before meeting Margarito.
+Respected for his fine talent and snappy power punching, his early success allowed Miguel Cotto to supplant Felix Trinidad as Puerto Rico’s top boxer.

 Aware it would be foolish to stand in front of a man who had a four inch height advantage, Cotto dominated the first round by moving around and away from Margarito, stepping in to throw sharp combinations.
 Surprisingly, the challenger didn’t begin as assertively as many had forecasted, keeping distance between himself and Cotto as he tried to establish his jab.
 The difference in talent was plain, and it is to Margarito’s strategic credit that he didn’t try out-boxing a more skillful opponent early.

 This laboured approach would prove effective when, in an exhilarating second round, Margarito dramatically increased his work rate, landing 33 of 90 punches and doing more to pressure and corner Miguel.
 The “Boricua” continued to box smartly, but Margarito’s stern chin and unflappable determination prevented his victimization.
 The furious action predictably overwhelmed Jim Lampley, driving him to remark, “We promised violence…you’re getting violence.”